 Skip to main content

-The last day of the Science Meeting 2017, July 5, opened with a plenary session on the theme “Science, Europe and the Mediterranean”.
+The last day of the 2017 Science Meeting, July 5, opened with a plenary session on the theme "Science, Europe, and the Mediterranean."

-The session was attended by the European Commissioner for Research, Science and Innovation, Carlos Moedas, the Minister of Science, Technology and Higher Education, Manuel Heitor, the President of the Parliamentary Committee on Education and Science, Alexandre Quintanilha and the deputies of the five parties in parliament represented in this committee.
+The session featured speeches by Carlos Moedas, European Commissioner for Research, Science, and Innovation; Manuel Heitor, Minister of Science, Technology, and Higher Education; Alexandre Quintanilha, Chair of the Parliamentary Committee on Education and Science; and members of parliament from the five parties represented on this committee.

-Minister Manuel Heitor, in his speech, referred to four critical messages for the future, which were intended as premises for this Meeting: 1.
-Align – to respond to the missions and challenges of the National Science and Technology Plan; 2. – Open – for a science open to the community, which dignifies knowledge as a public good; 3. – Strengthen – the scientific community, in terms of scientific employment, units and Associate Laboratories ; 4. – Diversify – the scientific community and the scientific system.
+In his speech, Minister Manuel Heitor referred to four critical messages for the future, which were intended as premises for this Meeting: 1.
+Align – to respond to the missions and challenges of the National Science and Technology Plan; 2.
+Open – to a science that is open to the community, which dignifies knowledge as a public good; 3.
+Strengthen – the scientific community in terms of scientific employment, units, and Associate Laboratories; 4.
+Diversify – the scientific community and the scientific system.

 Science 2017 Commissioner Carlos Moedas

-Commissioner Carlos Moedas, in turn, presented some of the conclusions of the LAB-FAB-APP report , prepared by the high-level independent group, appointed by the Commissioner and coordinated by Pascal Lamy, which was known in Brussels this Monday (3 July).
-In LAB-FAB-APP, a vision and a set of strategic recommendations are outlined, which aim to enhance the impact of research and innovation in the European Union in the future, based on the critical analysis of the evaluation of the results of the Horizon 2020 program for the construction of a post-2020 program.
-In his speech, the Commissioner highlighted three recommendations contained in this report: 1. looking at the whole and not the parts; 2. the focus on the scientist, who is the decision maker and innovator; and 3. missions, in which science is linked to citizens and all elements of the chain are aligned.
+Commissioner Carlos Moedas, in turn, presented some of the conclusions of the LAB-FAB-APP report, prepared by the independent high-level group appointed by the commissioner and coordinated by Pascal Lamy, which was released in Brussels on Monday (July 3).
+LAB-FAB-APP outlines a vision and a set of strategic recommendations aimed at enhancing the impact of European Union research and innovation in the future, based on a critical analysis of the evaluation of the results of the Horizon 2020 program for the construction of a post-2020 program.
+In his speech, the Commissioner highlighted three recommendations contained in this report: 1. looking at the whole rather than the parts; 2. focusing on the scientist, who is the decision-maker and innovator; and 3. missions, which connect science to citizens and align all elements of the chain.

-In the speeches of the members of the Parliamentary Committee on Education and Science, the common denominator was the concern that they all expressed regarding the production of legislation in parliament on the most diverse subjects, which they understand should be increasingly based on studies produced by the scientific community.
+In the speeches given by members of the Parliamentary Committee on Education and Science, the common denominator was the concern expressed by all regarding the production of legislation in parliament on a wide range of issues, which they believe should be increasingly based on studies produced by the scientific community.

-The final interventions of the session were given by Nart Dohjoka, from the Science Diplomacy Program of the Royal Scientific Society of Jordan, and Minister Manuel Heitor, who closed the session.
+The closing remarks of the session were given by Nart Dohjoka, from the Science Diplomacy Program of the Royal Scientific Society of Jordan, and Minister Manuel Heitor, who closed the session.